Cheektowaga-Sloan Union Free School District: John F. Kennedy High School

 John F. Kennedy Senior High School (formerly Sloan High School) is located at 305 Cayuga Creek Road and serves grades 9 through 12.
 The current principal is Robert Julian.

 History

-John F. Kennedy High School was constructed in 1962.
-It would later be named for President John F. Kennedy, the first school to do so.
+John F. Kennedy High School was opened on September 5, 1962 and the cornerstone was laid on August 12, 1962.
+It would later be named after President John F. Kennedy, the first school to do so.
 Until 1997, the middle school grades were housed in the high school until the district formed the new middle school.

 John F. Kennedy Middle School

 John F. Kennedy Middle School is located at 305 Cayuga Creek Road and serves grades 6 through 8.
 The current acting principal is Robert Julian.

 History

 JFK Middle School was formed in 1997.
 Previously, the middle school grades were housed at John F. Kennedy High School.
 The school building was reconstructed to house the new middle school.

 Woodrow Wilson Elementary School

 Woodrow Wilson Elementary School is located at 166 Halsted Avenue and serves grades 3 through 5.
 The current principal is Elizabeth Zaccarine.